 Working together for more openness

-One member of this network is Ram Krishnasamy, a project manager at Powertrain Solutions.
+One member of this network is Ram Krishnasamy, a Project Leader and Senior Consultant at Powertrain Solutions.
 “I am part of the transformation,” he says.
 For him, the participation of the Bosch employee network in CSD sends a clear signal “for open-mindedness, progress, and support.”
 This goes hand in hand with Bosch’s corporate culture.
 “Many things are in motion here, and people are open to change,” he adds.
 Diversity is present for him when all employees are integrated into the company without bias or value judgements.
 He himself is a spokesperson for the LGBTI community RBg at Bosch – both inside and outside the company.